-What is DNS and Anycast?
+What are DNS and Anycast?

 With DNS service, internet users can just type the domain name in the browser, and the DNS service will transform it to the correct IP address, then the browser will be able to talk to the target server according to the IP address.
 The user then can get the content from the server or post data to the server as needed.

 What’s Anycast?
 Anycast is a one-to-one-of-many routing scheme where the same IP address is assigned to multiple servers.
 The methodology routes website packets to a single member of a group of potential receivers with the same IP.

 Packets sent from the host to an Anycast IP will reach different servers (or nodes) to distribute the load and reduce latency.
 If a node or server goes offline, the router will no longer send to that server and send to the nearest one, according to its normal decision-making algorithms.
 The routing algorithm selects the single receiver from the group based on the least-expensive routing metric.

 User requests are directed to specific nodes based on factors such as capacity and the health of your server, as well as the distance between it and the website visitor.
 In short, Anycast is one source that can talk to a service that is hosted on multiple nodes configured with the same IP address.

 DNS Anycast technology automatically routes DNS queries to the closest geographical available server.
 If there’s a regional failure, the DNS resolution request will be rerouted around and go to the next closest DNS server.
 With this mechanism, the reliability of DNS service gets increased.
 The DNS lookup latency will be reduced as much as possible because the query will always be sent to the nearest node.
 The probability of being attacked by DDOS is also reduced significantly since the failed nodes will be removed from the group automatically and the request will be rerouted to the available ones.
 As long as there are some nodes in the group that still work, the DNS service will still work.